DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

  dict['key'] = list[index]
  ```

- * Always surround these binary operators with a single space on either side
+ * Always surround these binary operators with a single space on either side.
 ```
 assignment ( = )
 augmented assignment ( += , -= etc.)